-Our leadership team embodies a deep commitment to social change and an unprecedented blend of teaching and programming expertise.
+Our team embodies a deep commitment to social change and an unprecedented blend of teaching and programming expertise.

 Jeff is an experienced educator who now focuses on helping the Turing staff and students do their best work, see possibilities they might have missed, and become the people they want to be.

 Jeremiah graduated from Turing with the 2003 Front End cohort in September, 2020.
 He was born and raised on Denver's East Side, and graduated from Denver East High School.
 Before Turing, he worked in hospitality, which consisted of a little bit of everything "front of house" in restaurants and bars.
 In college he studied English at Adams State University - and maintains creative writing as his most favorite hobby.
 His goal is to help his students become amazing and confident developers.

 Juliet discovered her love for teaching programming at an adult education center in Portland, ME.
 She taught introductory coding classes to refugees from all over the world, which helped her learn how to say “algorithm” in several different languages.
 Since then, she has worked in refugee resettlement, elementary & higher education, and software consulting.
 Before joining Turing, Juliet was a trainer in a global training program for new technologists at a software consultancy, where she taught folks all over the US and Latin America.
 She loves working with students to help them overcome their imposter syndrome and begin to define their identities as technologists.
 Outside of Turing, Juliet enjoys biking, tap dancing and learning languages.